 Regular light bulbs are not energy efficient, but they produce another problem as well.
 They radiate a lot of excess heat when they are producing energy.

-Which obviously causes a problem if you have no air conditioning because it is just compounding the problem of heat.
-So switch to energy efficient bulbs.
+This obviously causes a problem if you have no air conditioning because it is just compounding the problem of heat.
+Switch to energy-efficient bulbs.
 They don’t produce as much heat.

 11. Cook Strategically